-The 1818 high school coordinator is foundational to the success of students participating in the program and creating a college-going culture.
+The 1818 institution coordinator is foundational to the success of students participating in the program and creating a college-going culture.

-The high school coordinator helps ensure the success of a partner high school and its students in the 1818 Advanced College Credit program.
+The institution coordinator helps ensure the success of a partner institution and its students in the 1818 Advanced College Credit program.

 Applying to Be Your School's Coordinator

-To be approved as your high school's official coordinator, consult with your administration.
-Upon their approval:
+To be approved as your institution's official coordinator, consult with your administration.
+Once you are ready to apply, you can do so easily online.

-The 1818 program will review your packet and will set up your necessary credentials, profiles, access and tools to manage the high school's program.
+The 1818 program will review your application and will set up your necessary credentials, profiles, access and tools to manage the institution's program.
 The coordinator should also register for New Partner Orientation and the Summer Symposium.

 Role of a Coordinator